kube-zen/zen-gc/docs/USER_GUIDE.md

 ## TTL Configuration

-The `ttl` field defines when resources should be deleted.
-There are four options:
+The `ttl` field is **zen-gc's most powerful feature**.
+It defines when resources should be deleted, and offers four flexible options to match any use case:

-### Option 1: Fixed TTL
+### Option 1: Fixed TTL ⏱️

-Delete all matching resources after a fixed time period:
+**Simple and straightforward**—delete all matching resources after a fixed time period:

 ```yaml
 ttl:
   secondsAfterCreation: 604800  # 7 days
 ```

+**Use case**: Temporary resources, test artifacts, or any resource with a standard retention period.

-### Option 2: Field-Based TTL
+### Option 2: Field-Based TTL 📋

-Extract TTL from a resource field:
+**Resource-controlled TTL**—extract TTL directly from resource fields.
+Let resources define their own lifetime:

 ```yaml
 ttl:
   fieldPath: "spec.ttlSeconds"  # Path to TTL field in resource
 ```

+**Use case**: Resources that already define their TTL (like custom CRDs), or when you want resources to control their own cleanup.

+**Example**: A custom resource with `spec.ttlSeconds: 3600` will be deleted after 1 hour.

-### Option 3: Mapped TTL
+### Option 3: Mapped TTL 🗺️

-Map field values to different TTLs:
+**Value-based TTL mapping**—different TTLs based on resource field values.
+Perfect for severity-based or priority-based retention:

 ```yaml
 ttl: